abayomipopoola/abayomipopoola/src/content/blog/isolates-and-containerized-processes/index.md

 ### Compute Per Request Paradigm

 Compute Per Request is a natural paradigm that aligns perfectly with the lightweight, ephemeral nature of isolates.
-This model proves especially valuable in serverless and edge computing environments, where minimizing latency and optimizing resource usage are critical.
+This model proves especially valuable in serverless and edge computing environments, where minimising latency and optimising resource usage are critical.

-Unlike typical containerized processes that require separate runtime environments, isolates provide lightweight, sandboxed execution contexts within a shared runtime.
-This architecture enables platforms to process requests with significantly reduced overhead, faster startup times, and more efficient resource utilization.
+Unlike typical containerised processes that require separate runtime environments, isolates provide lightweight, sandboxed execution contexts within a shared runtime.
+This architecture enables platforms to process requests with significantly reduced overhead, faster startup times, and more efficient resource utilisation.

 The alignment between isolates and Compute Per Request has led to its adoption by modern edge computing platforms like Cloudflare Workers, Deno Deploy, and Fastly Compute@Edge.
-These platforms demonstrate how the combination of isolates' ultra-fast startup times and fine-grained resource allocation enables true request-level computation, delivering consistent performance at scale without the overhead of traditional containerization.
+These platforms demonstrate how the combination of isolates' ultra-fast startup times and fine-grained resource allocation enables true request-level computation, delivering consistent performance at scale without the overhead of traditional containerisation.

 ### Limitations and Optimal Use Cases of Isolates